The Ensembl and Havana merge

 A merged, or golden, gene indicates that annotation was provided by both Ensembl and HAVANA.
 A merged gene will either contain at least one merged transcript model, or it will contain unmerged transcripts from both Ensembl and HAVANA.
 Where a transcript model is annotated only by Ensembl or HAVANA, it will be displayed as an unmerged (red) model.

-For human and mouse, this combined Ensembl/HAVANA gene set is the default gene set from the GENCODE project.
-For both human and mouse, we also guarantee that all transcripts from the Consensus Coding Sequence (CCDS) set are present in the GENCODE gene set.
+This combined Ensembl/HAVANA gene set is the default gene set from the GENCODE project.
+We also guarantee that all transcripts from the Consensus Coding Sequence (CCDS) set are present in the GENCODE gene set.

-The complete GENCODE gene set for human and mouse can be viewed on our website in the GENCODE Comprehensive track.
+The complete GENCODE gene set can be viewed on our website in the GENCODE Comprehensive track.
 A subset of these transcript models are tagged as being in the GENCODE Basic set, which is also available on our website.